World Alzheimer’s Month

 There are so many international days and months!
 What do they achieve?

 World Alzheimer’s Month brings together people living with dementia, their carers and family, care and medical professionals, researchers and scientists, innovators and entrepreneurs, the media and more, from all around the world.

-Each year has a different message or theme, which can be used to educate or challenge people’s misconceptions about dementia.
-September provides an opportunity for Alzheimer associations around the world to gain recognition and credibility for the work they do, placing themselves in a stronger position to influence opinion leaders and governments.
+Each year has a key message or theme, which can be used to raise awareness, educate or challenge people’s misconceptions about dementia.
+September provides an opportunity for Alzheimer and dementia associations around the world to gain recognition and credibility for the work they do, placing themselves in a stronger position to influence opinion leaders and governments.

 Having a globally coordinated awareness Month and Day also sends a strong message to governments and policy makers, alerting them of the fact that dementia is a serious health issue and one of the biggest health and social care crises of this century.
 As our previous reports have shown, dementia has and will have serious implications on services and health systems around the world as the world’s population grows older.

 World Alzheimer’s Month is also an excellent opportunity to come together, share experiences and advice and also to have some fun!

 Who is responsible for World Alzheimer’s Day and Month?

 World Alzheimer’s Day is an initiative of ADI.
 Each year, ADI seeks financial support to produce and distribute World Alzheimer’s Day materials around the world, enabling members to organise events in their different countries.

 What does ADI do during World Alzheimer’s Month?